adrian2404/git_flow_practice/README.md

-# LEGO Smart Home and Home Controller Lite UI
+# LEGO Smart Home and Home Controller

 This simplified version of Raspberry Pi House code samples and the home controller user-interface are written for blog tutorials.